Immune thrombocytopenic purpura: Anti-D

 Another option, suitable for Rh-positive patients with functional spleens is intravenous administration of Rho(D) immune globulin [Human; Anti-D].
 The mechanism of action of anti-D is not fully understood.
 However, following administration, anti-D-coated red blood cell complexes saturate Fcγ receptor sites on macrophages, resulting in preferential destruction of red blood cells (RBCs), therefore sparing antibody-coated platelets.
 There are two anti-D products indicated for use in patients with ITP: WinRho SDF and Rhophylac.
-The most common adverse reactions are headache (15%), nausea/vomiting (12%) chills (<2%) and fever (1%).
+The most common adverse reactions are headache (15%), nausea/vomiting (12%) chills (<2%) and fever (1%)..
+Following a black-box warning of possible uncontrolled hemolytic reactions, use of intravenous anti-D declined sharply.
+Intramuscular anti-D has been suggested as an alternative, with one case series reporting a 73% response rate.

 Steroid-sparing agents

 There is increasing use of immunosuppressants such as mycophenolate mofetil and azathioprine because of their effectiveness.
 In chronic refractory cases, where immune pathogenesis has been confirmed, the off-label use of the vinca alkaloid and chemotherapy agent vincristine may be attempted.
 However, vincristine has significant side effects and its use in treating ITP must be approached with caution, especially in children.